Biological Sciences Major Named Schwarzman ScholarBy Jocelyn Duffy

 Thomas joins 129 students from 30 countries and 75 universities selected for the honor, and each scholar will pursue a master’s degree at Tsinghua University in 2017.
 Founded by Blackstone Chairman, CEO and Co-Founder Stephen A. Schwarzman, the program is quickly becoming the premier training ground for future leaders.
-Now in its second year, the scholarship program focuses on preparing exceptional students to confront future challenges and provide them with the opportunity to develop an understanding of China.
+The scholarship program, now in its second year, focuses on preparing exceptional students to confront future challenges and provide them with the opportunity to develop an understanding of China.

 “Chrystal is one of the top students that I have known in my 38 years at Carnegie Mellon,” said Eric Grotzinger, associate dean for undergraduate affairs, emeritus, at MCS.
 “She has great intellectual ability, is highly motivated, is a leader, and has a strong vision on how she will create policies and programs to benefit people around the world.
 She will become a world leader in the area of public health.”